5l1v3r1/PythonVIRUS/Assembly-PEB-Detections/PythonWinAPI/README.md

     from detector import immunityANDollydbg

     if immunityANDollydbg() == True:
         print "Debugger killed."

-//0.1-0.4 sec in .. (at least on my computer)
+    from timedetech import timedetech

+    if timedetech() == True:
+        print "Debugger detected."